StopFailure Hook: Observability for API Error Termination¶

 An external cron job polls ~/agent-failures.jsonl.
 When it finds a rate_limit entry, it waits and re-launches the agent from the last git checkpoint.
 The hook writes the signal; the cron job acts on it.

-StopFailure is non-blocking by design because it fires after an unrecoverable error — the turn has already ended.
+StopFailure is non-blocking because it fires after an unrecoverable error, when the turn has already ended.
 Claude Code splits pre-action hooks that can block (PreToolUse, UserPromptSubmit, PermissionRequest) from post-action hooks that cannot (PostToolUse, StopFailure).
-Once StopFailure fires, the API call has already failed; no hook exit code can alter that.
+Once StopFailure fires, the API call has already failed, and no hook exit code can change that.
 The runtime runs the notification command, ignores its return, and terminates.
 See the Claude Code hooks reference for the full lifecycle and exit-code behavior table.

-claudein a terminal, inspecting the CLI's exit code directly is simpler than wiring a hook plus a supervisor.
-The hook pays off for long-running unattended agents (overnight refactors, CI, cron loops) where no human watches the exit code. - Silent hook script failures — exit code is ignored, so a broken hook (missing
+claudein a terminal, reading the CLI's exit code directly is simpler than wiring a hook plus a supervisor.
+The hook pays off for long-running unattended agents (overnight refactors, CI, cron loops) where no human watches the exit code. - Silent hook script failures: the exit code is ignored, so a broken hook (missing

-jq, bad path, unset$SLACK_WEBHOOK_URL) fails invisibly: no alert, no log line, yet the operator believes the supervisor is healthy.
-Test hooks in isolation and monitor the log file for staleness. - Supervisor polling lag defers recovery — the hook writes to a log; the supervisor polls on an interval.
-Polling lag (30s, 1min) stacks on top of the API failure, extending mean time to recovery.
-Push-based signaling (the hook calls the supervisor directly) trades hook latency for faster reaction.
+jq, bad path, unset$SLACK_WEBHOOK_URL) fails invisibly.
+No alert, no log line, yet the operator believes the supervisor is healthy.
+Test hooks in isolation and watch the log file for staleness. - Supervisor polling lag defers recovery: the hook writes to a log, and the supervisor polls on an interval.
+Polling lag (30s, 1min) stacks on top of the API failure and extends mean time to recovery.
+Push-based signaling, where the hook calls the supervisor directly, trades hook latency for faster reaction.

 Key Takeaways¶